Michigan Employment Lawyers

 Michigan workers are protected by overlapping layers of state and federal law.
 Understanding which statutes apply to your situation determines what you can recover and where you file.

-This statute prohibits employers from retaliating against employees who report — or are about to report — violations of law or regulation to a public body.
+MCL 15.362 prohibits employers from retaliating against employees who report — or are about to report — violations of law or regulation to a public body.
 Public bodies include law enforcement agencies, regulatory authorities, and legislative bodies.
+MCL 15.363 generally requires a civil action within 90 days after the alleged violation.
 Retaliation includes termination, demotion, suspension, threats, and any other adverse employment action tied to the report.
-Our $1.7 million whistleblower verdict is the most direct evidence of what this statute can accomplish when the case is built correctly.

 Michigan's primary anti-discrimination statute prohibits employment discrimination based on religion, race, color, national origin, age, sex, height, weight, and marital status.
-Unlike Title VII, which only covers employers with 15 or more employees, ELCRA applies to employers with one or more employees — making it broader than its federal equivalent for most Michigan workers.
-Claims must be filed within three years of the discriminatory act.
+MCL 37.2101 gives the act's short title, while MCL 37.2201 and MCL 37.2202 provide key employment definitions and employer prohibitions.
+Unlike Title VII, which only covers employers with 15 or more employees, ELCRA can apply to employers with one or more employees.
+Claims generally must be filed within three years of the discriminatory act.

 Michigan At-Will Employment and Its Exceptions